NaturalHistoryMuseum/ckanpackager/README.md

 Usage
 -----

-The service provides two HTTP access points:
+The service provides multiple HTTP access points:

-### /
+### / and /status

 Return the current status of the packager service.
 This expects a POST request, and returns a JSON dictionary.